igem-fau/website/content/project/design.md

 ### pSEC/tag2/Hygro/C/-/OK

-This vector, kindly provided by Prof. Matthias Peipp, carries a Hygromycin resistance and is suited for protein expression in mammalian cell systems.
+This vector, kindly provided by Prof. Matthias Peipp, carries a Hygromycin resistance and is suited for protein expression in mammalian cell systems (Makrides et al., 1999).
 Its CMV promotor allows constitutive high yield protein expression.
 Besides the Resistance the vector carries a large variety of restriction sites, a T7 promotor 3' of the CMV promotor for easy PCR amplification, an IgKappa Leader for protein export into the supernatant and a Myc Epitop and His-Tag for purification steps.
 The way this vector was used it was cut with NheI and EcoRV, cleaving the IgKappa Leader and large parts of the multiple cloning site.
 NheI creates a 5' vector overhang, whereas EcoRV is a blunt cutting enzyme.
 The decision to excise this part was taken in order to set the desired protein sequence directly adjacent to the leader sequence, avoiding any additional undesired amino acids.
 Other features of the vector such as the Myc-Epitope or the His-Tag were not used as the constructs already possess at least one His-Tag.

+## References

+Trinh, R., Gurbaxani, B., Morrison, S. L., & Seyfzadeh, M. (2004).
+Optimization of codon pair use within the (GGGGS) 3 linker sequence results in enhanced protein expression.
+Molecular immunology, 40(10), 717-722.

+Hatlem, D., Trunk, T., Linke, D., & Leo, J. C. (2019).
+Catching a SPY: Using the SpyCatcher-SpyTag and Related Systems for Labeling and Localizing Bacterial Proteins.
+International journal of molecular sciences, 20(9), 2129.

+Kehrenberg, C., Schwarz, S., Jacobsen, L., Hansen, L. H., & Vester, B. (2005).
+A new mechanism for chloramphenicol, florfenicol and clindamycin resistance: methylation of 23S ribosomal RNA at A2503.
+Molecular microbiology, 57(4), 1064-1073.

+Makrides, S. C. (1999).
+Components of vectors for gene transfer and expression in mammalian cells.
+Protein expression and purification, 17(2), 183-202.